MikiP98/HumilityAFM/README.md

   - ~~Move LEDs to misc tab, alongside the powders~~
   - ~~Rename LEDs to light strips, consider enabling them by default?~~
   - ~~Make coloured Jack o'Lanterns~~
+  - ~~Finish coloured torches and jack o'Lanterns textures~~
+  - ~~Fix built-in cabinet resourcepacks~~

 ### High priority:

 - Rethink the README structure
 - Redo the window capture screenshots or at least crop the window app bar
-- Add coloured torches:
-  - Finish coloured torches and jack o'Lanterns textures
 - Fix Cabinet breaking animation being invisible:
   - Make sure all other breaking animations are also visible

 ### Medium priority:

+- Finish built-in jack o'Lantern rp compat resourcepack
+- Finish built-in coloured torches rp compat resourcepack
 - Improve the speciality of Soul Jack o'Lantern :/
 - Add 'Shimmer' and 'Bliss' support for all the blocks from coloured feature set:
   - Coloured Torches